 How long will it take me to complete the program?
 The program takes four full semesters and involves clinical placements in summers after both the first and second years.
 If you begin with credits, you will have a lighter load each semester.

-What about clinic affiliations?
-You will begin clinic affiliation in the second semester including five- and six-week summer placements.
-This means you have four clinic affiliations and all four of them will be different.
+What about clinic education?
+You will begin clinic education in the second semester including five- and six-week summer clinicals.
+This means you have four clinic education rotations and all four of them will be different.
 An attempt is made to give students a varied experience so that you know how to work with different kinds of facilities and patients.
-Therefore, it is not always possible to have each affiliation convenient to your home.
-You are responsible for your own transportation to the clinical assignment.
-There may be additional costs associated with the clinical affiliation such as parking and meals.
-Clinical requirements may include health screenings and vaccinations, drug and alcohol testing, and a criminal background check.
-A Social Security number is required to comply with the criminal background check requirement.
+Therefore, it is not always possible to have each clinical site convenient to your home.
+You are responsible for your own transportation to the clinical site.
+There may be additional costs associated with clinical education such as parking and meals.
+Clinical requirements include health screenings and vaccinations, drug and alcohol testing, and a criminal background check.
+A valid Social Security number is required to comply with the criminal background check requirement.
 Visit www.idfpr.com for more information.

 Do I need to take a test after graduation to allow me to work as PTA?
 Yes, you must take and pass the National Physical Therapy Exam for PTAs in order to be licensed to practice in Illinois.
 Most states require licensing in order to work.
-The ultimate pass rate for Oakton graduates from 2010-2012 is 96.6%.
+See Program Outcomes for the latest statistics.

 Will I get a job when I finish?
-While no one can guarantee anyone a job, the current job market for PTAs in the Chicago metro area and nationwide is very good.
-For the last several years, 100 percent of Oakton's PTA graduates who sought jobs were employed within six months of passing the licensing exam.
+While no one is guaranteed a job, the current job market for PTAs in the Chicago metro area and nationwide is good.
+See Program Outcomes for the latest statistics.

 How can I find out more about Physical Therapist Assistants?